heclak/community-a4e-c/README.md

 ![Community A-4E-C for DCS World](https://user-images.githubusercontent.com/46121009/57830942-41b3da00-77e6-11e9-8e8c-1b7274927bb0.jpg)

 The Community A-4E-C represents more than three years of work on behalf of the development team.
 We’re proud to present the most comprehensive DCS World module to date, boasting such capabilities as air-to-ground radar and carrier operations.
 The A-4 was a cold war workhorse, providing a capable, reliable light attack aircraft to dozens of nations around the world.
-From the Sinai Desert to the Jungles of Vietnam, the A-4 was a common sight above cold war battlefields.
+From the Sinai Desert to the Jungles of Vietnam, the A-4 was a common sight above battlefields around the world.

 After severel years of development, we are pleased to announce version 2.0 of the module, with a realistic flight model, improved systems, increased functionality across all DCS World's available content including full carrier compatibility and air-to-air refueling, and new sounds, keybinds and features to increase ease of use and immersion when flying this now-venerable module.

-We thank the DCS World community for their support and contributions over the years, and dedicate the module to our friend, mentor and lead coder, Eric “Gospadin” Mudama.
-His passion and brilliance left a mark on us all, and this labor of love which would not have been possible without him.
+We thank the DCS World community for their support and contributions over the years, and dedicate the module to our friend, mentor and lead coder, Eric "Gospadin" Mudama.
+His passion and brilliance left a mark on us all.
+This labor of love which would not have been possible without him.

-**Please DO NOT redistribute this mod without permission!**
+**DO NOT redistribute this mod without permission!**

 ## Contributing Developers